microsoft/ML-For-Beginners/2-Regression/3-Linear/README.md

 - Should I buy them in half-bushel baskets or by the 1 1/9 bushel box?
 Let's keep digging into this data.

-In the previous lesson, you created a Pandas dataframe and populated it with part of the original dataset, standardizing the pricing by the bushel.
+In the previous lesson, you created a Pandas data frame and populated it with part of the original dataset, standardizing the pricing by the bushel.
 By doing that, however, you were only able to gather about 400 datapoints and only for the fall months.

 Take a look at the data that we preloaded in this lesson's accompanying notebook.
 The data is preloaded and an initial scatterplot is charted to show month data.
 Maybe we can get a little more detail about the nature of the data by cleaning it more.